fedebenelli/fordoctest/README.md

 ![example output](docs/media/example_warnings.png)

 ### What it _aims_ to do
-`fordoctest` aims to be a complete tool that can assure that all the code is correctly documented.
-And maybe also include extra checks like file headers, file naming checks, usage with other tools beside FORD, like Doxygen and Sphinx.
+`fordoctest` aims to be a complete tool used in Fortran projects CI systems that can assure that all the code is correctly documented, and maybe also include extra checks like file headers, file naming checks, usage with other tools beside FORD, like Doxygen and Sphinx.
 We'll consider `fordoctest` to be in beta-stage once:

 - [ ] It becames FORD agnostic (right now it fully depends on the FORD cli parser so it's hard to easy add up methods)